Exploring Pumpkin Pie

 - 1/4 teaspoon ground cloves

-- 1 package (10-12 ounces) soft tofu, processed in blender until smooth
+- 1 package (10-12 ounces) soft tofu, processed in a blender until smooth

 - 1 9-inch pie shell